Registration of the asylum application

 There are no specific time limits laid down in law within which a claim must be made.
 In reality, however, if a late claim is made, the applicant must put forward reasons for the delay during the asylum interview, and risks having their credibility called into question for not having sought protection earlier.[4]

-There have been no problems reported for asylum seekers regarding the registration of their claim in practice in 2022, i.e. registration remained accessible during COVID-19.
+There have been no problems reported for asylum seekers regarding the registration of their claim in practice in 2023.

-Asylum seekers are issued with a card that shows that they are asylum seekers in Sweden.
-This card is called a LMA card.
+Upon registration of their claim, asylum seekers receive a receipt that they have applied for asylum.
+After a couple of weeks, the receipt may be exchanged for a card that shows that they are asylum seekers in Sweden.
+This card is called an LMA card.
 It is not an ID document as such, but a certificate that asylum seekers can use to show that they are asylum seekers and that they may be in Sweden when their applications are being processed.
-The card also shows if the person has the right to work.[4]
+The card also shows if the person has the right to work.[5]

-[3] Swedish Migration Agency, Applications for asylum received 2022, available in Swedish at: http://bitly.ws/AVIM.
+[2] SMA, Applications for asylum received 2023, available in Swedish at: http://bitly.ws/AVIM.

 [5] The Migration Agency, ‘LMA card for asylum seekers’, available at: http://bitly.ws/zb7q.